tkuester/taky/doc/README_DEPLOYMENT.md

 Like installation, there are two primary ways to setup taky.
-It does not matter which installation method you picked, both configuration methods are valid.
+It does not matter which installation method you picked, both configuration methods will work.

-For all configurations, you will need to know the following things:

- * The system's public IP address
- * The system's hostname

-For now, the system's hostname is primarily "cosmetic".
-The public IP address is used in most cases, to prevent clients from having to do a DNS lookup.
-This may change in the future!
+You will need to know the system's public IP address or hostname (if you have DNS configured).
+While DNS makes management a little more easier, it is not required.

 ### Global Configuration